tomparys/docker-chrome-pulseaudio/README.md

           IdentityFile /path/to/your/ssh/key

-8. Run the container and forward the appropriate port
+8. Run the container and forward the appropriate port and current time zone

         sudo docker run -d -p 55555:22 -v /etc/localtime:/etc/localtime:ro skype